vria/design-patterns/Creational/AbstractFactory/README.md

 - [PageInterface] that can be [PlainPage], [BootstrapPage], etc.

 Tha client code should not be aware of concrete class implementing these interfaces.
-To acheive this the client code does not create these objects directly, instead it asks any object that implements [HTMLFactoryInterface] (`AbstractFactory`) to do it.
+To achieve this the client code does not create these objects directly, instead it asks any object that implements [HTMLFactoryInterface] (`AbstractFactory`) to do it.
 This interface has methods to create:
 - [ButtonInterface] (`AbstractProductA`),
 - [TextInputInterface] (`AbstractProductB`),